SixArm/rm-rotated-files/README.md

   * Examples: .bz2, .bzip, .gz, .tar, .tgz, .zip, .7zip

+Old files:

+  * Files with extensions that are typically for old files.

+  * Examples: .old, .bak, .tmp

 Numbered files:

   * Files with names that end in a separator then number: